Xhynk/content-mask/readme.txt

 3. Notice the URL hasn't changed at all using the download or iframe method, but the content is 100% replaced on the front end with the Content Mask URL's content.

 == Changelog ==

+= 1.2.1 =
+* Behind the scenes improvement with the plugin name and label
+* Addressed CSS issues with plugins that used the @keyframes name "check"
+* Prevented the `process_page_request` function from firing in non singular instances.
+Post lists and archive pages were firing the first content mask they ran across.
+* Replaced the $cm instance variable with a private variable to eliminate namespace conflicts

 = 1.2 =
 * Added Content Mask admin page that shows a list of all current Content Masks that the logged in user is allowed to edit.
 Each row displays all the pertinent info for each Content Mask, and allows a one-click interface to disable or enable it.